-Shattuc, a Republican, was the representative for Ohio's 1st congressional district from 1901 to 1903.
+Shattuc was the representative for Ohio’s 1st congressional district and was a Republican.
+He served from 1901 to 1903.

 From Mar 1897 to Mar 1903, Shattuc missed 156 of 515 roll call votes, which is 30.3%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.